myselfrabin/myselfrabin.github.io/_posts/portswigger-labs/Authentication/auth-2/2025-11-12-PORTSWIGGER.md

 ---
-title: "2FA SIMPLE BYPASS"
+title: "Authentication Vulnerabilities"
 date: 2025-11-12
 categories: [PORTSWIGGER]
-tags: [Authentication Vulnerabilities]
+tags: [BSCP]
 image:
     path: https://i.pinimg.com/originals/f3/07/a7/f307a778044a9f81dd9637114f015032.gif

 ---
+### **Authentication vulnerabilities** are weaknesses in the login or identity-verification process that allow attackers to impersonate users, access sensitive data, or break into systems.
+These flaws make it possible to bypass protections like passwords, tokens, or multi-factor checks and open the door for further attacks.

+# LAB FROM PORTSWIGGER ACADEMY
-# 2FA simple bypass | Nov 12, 2025
+## LAB- 02: 2FA simple bypass | Nov 12, 2025

 ## Introduction